How to Form Your Own LLC in Minnesota

 Step 4: Once you choose which LLC you want to have, you will be asked to answer two questions.

-A non-profit uses the funds they receive for the organizations mission and goals rather than for profit or income.
-If you are an arts gallery or an arts organization, you maybe a non-profit.
+A nonprofit uses the funds they receive for the organization’s mission and goals rather than for profit or income.
+If you are an art gallery or an arts organization, you may be a nonprofit.

-If you an artist selling art work to make a profit and pay your business bills and to pay yourself, you are for profit (not non-profit).
+If you are an artist selling artwork to make a profit and pay your business bills and pay yourself, you are for-profit (not nonprofit).

 The second question is asking if your business needs to operate with personal whom are licensed.

-For example as listed above people in the accounting or medicine need licenses to practice as a professional under the Minnesota Status.
+For example, as listed above people in accounting or medicine need licenses to practice as a professional under the Minnesota Status.
 For artists, this means you click no. Then click on “next” to continue the process.

 Step 5: Choose your LLC’s business name, (by now you should have a name in mind and should have researched if the name is available).
 There are some parameters to the name requirements, but make sure this is the name you will use and stick with.

-Step 8: Once you have completed filing your LLC you need to file 2 additional things:
+Step 8: Once you have completed filling your LLC you need to file 2 additional things: